WUSS Open Survey Projects

-The largest and most ongoing project of WUSS is the effort to survey (map) all known caves in Carter Caves State Resort Park.
-Currently WUSS has completed over sixty caves in the park and there is year round work on four open surveys.
+The largest and longest-lasting project of WUSS is the effort to survey (map) all known caves in Carter Caves State Resort Park.
+Currently WUSS has mapped over sixty caves in the park and there is year round work on numerous open surveys.
+In addition, WUSS has many Ohio surveys open as part of a joint project with Ohio Department of Natural Resources.
+Jump to Open Survey Projects for information on existing surveys.

 Boundary Cave System

 A long-known system located in the park with a recently surveyed connection and lots of potential cave additions.
 This cave system has five known entrances, including two pit entrances.
-The survey started early last year and already the cave has reached over 200 meters in length with the potential to be one of the longest wild caves in the park.
+The survey started in early 2007 and already the cave has reached over 1500 meters in length with the potential to be one of the longest wild caves in the park.
 The cave can be extremely wet, depending on the weather, so caution should be used on long survey trips.
-For more information or to find out when the next survey trip for the Boundary Cave System is, please contact the survey leader Kevin Kissell.
+For more information or to find out when the next survey trip for the Boundary Cave System is, please contact the officers.

 Cascade Cave System

 This cave is most well known as being a tourist cave, though the average tourist only sees a small fraction of the real cave.
-In actuality the cave is over 3400 meters long with 10 known entrances.
+In actuality, the cave is over 3400 meters long with 10 known entrances.
 A large portion of the cave is walking passage but those parts are separated by wet, sometimes small, sections making it a weather specific cave to survey.
 The survey was started over a decade ago but survey work continues mostly in the winter and early spring months.
-For more information or to find our when the next survey trip for the Cascade Cave System is, please contact the survey leader Kristen Baughman.
+For more information or to find our when the next survey trip for the Cascade Cave System is, please contact the officers.

 Canyon Cave